-Sophomores and juniors are encouraged to apply for the 2013 Beckman Scholars program.
-The Beckman Scholars program is designed to enhance research opportunities for students who have demonstrated a strong background in their science courses and show exceptional promise for independent research.
+Sophomores and juniors are encouraged to apply for the 2014 Beckman Scholars program.
+The Beckman Scholars program is designed to enhance research opportunities for students who have demonstrated an outstanding performance in their science courses and show exceptional promise for independent research.

 Beckman Scholars must work in the research lab of one of the following faculty research mentors: Chris Arumainayagam (chemistry), Barbara Beltz (neuroscience), Dora Carrico-Moniz (chemistry), Bevil Conway (neuroscience), David Ellerby (biological sciences), Don Elmore (chemistry), Nolan Flynn (chemistry), Andrea Sequeira (biological sciences), Yui Suzuki (biological sciences), Marc Tetel (neuroscience).

 If you are interested in applying for the 2014 Beckman Scholars program, you should contact one of these mentors to discuss potential projects.
 In addition to working directly in her mentor’s research lab, a Beckman Scholar will also be assigned an alumna mentor who previously participated in the program.

 Applications for 2014 Beckman Scholars will be due on Monday, February 24.
 All applicants should submit the following materials as part of their application:

 1) A research proposal (2-3 pages) describing your proposed research in one of the faculty mentor’s lab.
 This proposal should include literature references (not included in the page count).

 2) A personal statement (1 page) outlining previous research experience and how participating in the Beckman Scholars Program would support your future plans.
 We hope to make the Beckman Scholars Program representative of the diverse economic, ethnic, and occupational backgrounds of families in the United States.
 If you wish, your personal statement can include any characteristics or other personal information about yourself that you wish to share with the review committee.